 Tomatoes and pesticides

-Tomatoes are thinned skin, and heavily sprayed with pesticides–they soak up the chemicals like a sponge.
+Tomatoes are thinned skinned, and commercial varieties are heavily sprayed with pesticides–they soak up the chemicals like a sponge.
 Choose to get your tomatoes organic, local, vine ripened and free of pesticides.
 Seek out the heirloom varieties which are less likely to be chemically tampered with…at present.

 Tomatoes exacerbate stones